OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 > Passwords should be at least eight characters long and include numbers, letters, and special characters.

 # Linux Commands
-Below are Linux commands that are useful on Cowboy.
+Below are Linux commands and terminal shortcuts that are useful on Cowboy.

 **Linux Commands**